-Some of the results in Section~\ref{sec: first exit time simple version} and Section~\ref{sec: metastability} of this paper have been presented in a preliminary form at a conference \cite{wang2022eliminating}.
-The main focus of \cite{wang2022eliminating} was the connection between the metastability analysis of stochastic gradient descent (SGD) and its generalization performance in the context of machine learning.
-Compared to the ad-hoc approach in \cite{wang2022eliminating}, this paper provides a systematic framework to study the global dynamics of significantly more general class of heavy-tailed dynamical systems.
-We also note that (i) by sending the truncation threshold $b$ to $\infty$ in \eqref{intro, result, metastability}, we recover the global dynamics of $X^\eta_j(x)$ in Theorem \ref{theorem: metastability, unclipped}; (ii) metastability analysis can be conducted analogously for stochastic differential equation $Y^\eta_t(x)$ and its corresponding truncated dynamics, which are summarized in Section \ref{subsec: metastability, SDE}.
+Some of the the metastability analysis in Section~\ref{sec: first exit time simple version} of this paper have been presented in a preliminary form at a conference \cite{wang2022eliminating}.
+The main focus of \cite{wang2022eliminating} was the connection between the metastability analysis of stochastic gradient descent (SGD) and its generalization performance in the context of training deep neural networks.
+Compared to the brute force approach in \cite{wang2022eliminating}, the current paper provides a systematic framework to characterize the global dynamics for significantly more general class of heavy-tailed dynamical systems.\\